West Dunbartonshire (UK Parliament constituency): Current

-The existing constituency was created as a result of the Fifth Periodical Review of the Boundary Commission for Scotland, It covers and is entirely within the West Dunbartonshire council area.
+2005–2024: The existing constituency was created for the 2005 general election as a result of the Fifth Periodical Review of the Boundary Commission for Scotland.
+It covered and was entirely within the West Dunbartonshire council area.
 The area of the constituency was previously divided between the Dumbarton and Clydebank and Milngavie constituencies.
 It includes the population centres of Clydebank, Dumbarton and Alexandria.

-The Fifth Periodical Review did not affect the boundaries of Scottish Parliament constituencies, which retain the boundaries of Westminster constituencies prior to implementation of the results of the review.
+2024–present: Under the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency was expanded slightly to the east to include a small part of the Glasgow City Council ward of Garscadden/Scotstounhill.